-- The COVID-19 vaccine and the administration thereof - A defined basket of care for out-of-hospital healthcare services, related to the outbreak disease.
+- The administration of the COVID-19 vaccine as per the Department of Health guidelines - A defined basket of care for out-of-hospital healthcare services, related to the outbreak disease.
 This includes screening consultations, COVID-19 testing, a defined basket of pathology and radiology tests for COVID-19 positive members, as well as management and appropriate supportive treatment for members who meet the Scheme's clinical entry criteria.